syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/15.repartition-vm-disk/docs.en.md

 - "resize2fs /dev/vda1"
 ```

-It will resize the main partition to 10 GiB and create 2 new partitions (10 GiB and 30 GiB), create an ext-4 filesystem and mount them.
+It will resize the main partition to 10 GB and create 2 new partitions (10 GB and 30 GB), create an ext-4 filesystem and mount them.

 After provisioning we may see our new created partitions from inside of the VM :